georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 ```

 ### 5. Register the addin
-Create a file in your package folder at `inst/rstudio/addins.dcf`.
+You need to register your addin by creating a file in your package folder at `inst/rstudio/addins.dcf`.
 It takes just 4 lines to register an addin.
+Do this for each addin that you want to include.

 ```
 Name: Create Project